linuxgurugamer/EditorExtensionsRedux/README.md

 ## Editor Extensions
 ##
 ##
+3.3.22
+	Added default config files for the angle snaps.
+	Added new button to select the stock angle snap defaults Added InstallChecker

 3.3.21
 	Added entry to pop-up menu to reset the mode & snap keys Updated AssemblyVersion.tt to be location independent